Science at Hand Day

 Human Factors and Ergonomics Society, Georgia Tech

-Explore the good and bad design of everyday devices and see how ergonomics can positively impact daily life.
+Explore the good and bad design of everyday devices and see how ergonomics can positively impact daily life in a space race – humans vs. aliens.

 Neuroscience Institute, Georgia State University